1. Who are you and where are you from?

 We choose the best components we think that attributes to a pair of performance wheels.
 At the same time, we want to continue to make them affordable without bursting your wallet.

 Hubs: What we prefer in a pair of hubs are stiffness, durability, rolling smoothness, serviceability and of course bling.
-While many light-weight hubs use very small bearings to achieve their paper weight goal, the hubs we offer uses adequate size bearings and patented drive systems with a series of different colour finishes to achieve the big 5 we mentioned above.
-It annoy us very much when many hub companies continue to tout consumers with the idea that being lighter is better.
+While many light-weight hubs use very small bearings to achieve light weight figures, most of the hubs we offer uses adequate size bearings and patented drive systems with a series of different colour finishes to achieve the big 5 we mentioned above.
+It annoy us very much when many wheel companies continue to tout consumers with the idea that being lighter is better.
 No it's won’t help you in your quest for better wheels.

 3. Do you ship to my country?